The best areas to live in London

 Victorian terraced houses line the streets of West Kensington.

-Just a short walk away you’ll find the busier areas of High Street Kensington and Earls Court.
+Just a short walk away, you’ll find the busier areas of High Street Kensington and Earls Court.
 West Kensington, Earls Court and Barons Court stations offer great links to the likes of Knightsbridge, Piccadilly Circus and the City of London.

 West Kensington is another foodie favourite, with a well-known selection of Asian and Middle Eastern restaurants on North End Road, as well as gastropubs dotted all over the area.
 If the theatre is your thing, then you’ll love the niche productions staged at Barons Court Theatre.
 If you’re into live sports, then be sure to catch some of the big-name tennis tournaments at the Queen’s Club.